Inca · Machu Picchu · Amazon

 Patagonia — shared between Chile and Argentina — is the southernmost inhabited region on earth and the world’s most dramatic trekking landscape: the granite towers of Torres del Paine, the Perito Moreno glacier calving into Lago Argentino, the Fitz Roy massif above El Chaltén, the 1,460km Navimag ferry through Chilean fjords.
 The W-Trek in Torres del Paine is South America’s most celebrated multi-day hike.
 Ushuaia at 55°S is the gateway to Antarctica.
 Accessible for serious trekking November–March only.

-November and March are Patagonia's sweet spots: fewer hikers, bookable huts, weather only marginally less stable than peak January.
-December–February Torres del Paine huts sell out 6–8 months ahead — book through EcoChile Patagonia the day the 8-month window opens.
+November and March are Patagonia’s sweet spots: fewer hikers, bookable huts, weather only marginally less stable than peak January.
+December–February Torres del Paine huts sell out 6–8 months ahead — book through Vertice Patagonia and Las Torres the day each booking window opens.

 🌊 The Atlantic Coast